• Skip to primary navigation

 🔪Related Recipes

-I have also made from scratch vegan scrambled eggs using tofu.
+I have also made from scratch vegan scrambled tofu and chickpea flour.
 Check it out, it's fabulous.

 I have also made an oil-free version using chickpea flour (gabanzo flour).
 I called it chickpea omelette.